-Short Answer: Powder coating prices vary depending on the car part, your desired finish, and who’s going to do the work.
-You can search for a local powder coating company, mail your parts to a company that will powder coat and then return them, or, if you are planning to do multiple powder coating projects, you can do them yourself.
-Most parts will cost between $25 and $300 each to coat, but if you plan to do the coating yourself, you can expect to pay $100 to $300 or more for equipment and powder paint, and anywhere from $500 to more than $2,000 for a curing oven.
-Below, we provide a breakdown of the costs per part for powder coating at a shop or mail-in company, as well as the costs for the equipment necessary to do the work yourself.
+Short Answer: Powder coating prices vary depending on the car part, your desired finish, and whether you plan to do the work yourself.
+Most parts will cost between $25 and $300 each to coat, but if you plan to do the coating yourself, you can expect to pay more for equipment and supplies.
+Below, we provide a breakdown of the costs per part for powder coating.

 How Much Does Powder Coating Cost?